 NOTE: it is important to work with a master file as the Source.
 What is a master file?
 This is the original video shoot that is not- or very lightly compressed, and the bigger the size, the better the end result will be.
 If you start out with a video that is heavily compressed, you are not going to get an acceptable end result.

 When you selected your video, the length of the video and other info shows up, while various icons become active, including the Preset sidebar (not shown in this screenshot):

 Now, you need to set the Destination file.
 This is the path and name of the video that will be your end result.

 Sounds like a porn slogan, although in this case “smaller is better“. 😉

 Seriously, mobile devices like iPhone or iPod have limits, so they determine the maximum size for your website as well.
 The good news is that we can force this a little bit.
-Older iPhones are supposed to play 480×272 videos, but today you can get away with the pseudo HD format 720×400.
-I’ve tested this on iPhone 3G and it gave no problems whatsoever.
-The iPhone 4 and higher generations can handle bigger formats, so you can go easily to 1280 x 720 or even 1920×1080 if your phone has G5 capability.
+Older iPhones are supposed to play 480×272 videos, but today newer generation mobiles can handle bigger formats, so you can go easily to 1280 x 720 or even 1920×1080 if your phone has G5 capability.

 Selecting a preset profile

 I found that the best profile to start from in this situation is the iPhone & iPod Touch preset.

 When you click on that preset, a whole range of options is automatically set in the main window:

 The quick tour